davidwidjaya/davidwidjaya/README.md

 Full Stack Developer
 --------------------

-* 🌍  I'm based in Surabaya
+* 🌍  I'm based in Surabaya City, Indonesia
 * 🖥️  See my portfolio at [this site](http://davidwidjaya.my.id)
 * ✉️  You can contact me at [davidpro71@gmail.com](mailto:davidpro71@gmail.com)
 * 🧠  I'm learning Flutter and React Native